 See that the number 3 exists twice in the array, and in the expected indices.
 Now let’s try to do the same in a set:

-Notice here that the number 3 is not inserted to the set, because it already exists in it.
-The inserted value of the result is false, indicating that insertion did not happen, while the memberAfterInsert has the value 3; the existing value in the set.
+has the value 3; the existing value in the set.
 An additional proof of that is the loop, where numbers are printed in random order once again, however number 3 exists just once.

 See that the compiler does not raise any error when we try to add a duplicate value to the set.
 It simply ignores the new insertion and returns a result tuple similar to the one shown above.

-Note that even if we initialize a Set with duplicate values, those will be actually inserted just once.
+with duplicate values, those will be actually inserted just once.
 For example:

 Getting the index of elements